mohdumer7/Hexaware-Subcharts/README.md

+# in case of typescript ERROR

-# delete the tsConfigFile and then run yarn start
+## Delete the tsconfig File and then run yarn start